codewordcreative/susty-icons/README.md

 ### Caveat
 I’m very new to Github, so bear with me if I do things in a strange way.

+## How to do it

+### Tools
+It's low tech, because it needs the human eye.
+I use SVG Viewer (https://www.svgviewer.dev/) to see how I am doing and guide my adjustments.
+I insert my template (1template.svg) then play with the path using the SVG path editor (https://yqnn.github.io/svg-path-editor/) to ensure it's centred in a 128 x 128 grid with 12-point spacing.

+### Approaches
+You can use the SVG path editor to clean up existing paths, play with size and rotation, round, and optimise.
+This is especially useful when ensuring a good fit in the grid.
+In general, you can go through the list of things I criticised in normal icons above.
+Cutting out unnecesary points.
+Working out how you can combine curves.
+Replacing complex curves with quadratic Bezier curves.
+Replacing straight 'curved' lines with curved lines.
+And when appropriate, also using reusable shapes and specific built-in shapes, such as circles.
+Try to favour absolute paths.
+The optimise function should be performed last.
+But note that it won't do more than the maths - and sometimes you'll need to check or correct how something rounded.
+Lastly, be sure to not include attributes you don't need in that design.
+As in, I use stroke-linecap="round" stroke-linejoin="round" in my icons, but not all icons need both to look correct.

+### Warnings
+Other tools will manipulate the icons when imported and exported again.
+On simpler icons, the impact may not be too big.
+My colleague and friend Nick Lewis tested the leaf icon (very simple) and the Github icon on Figma.
+The points themselves were changed in both cases, but the impact was minimal on the leaf.
+On the more detailed Github icon, however, there was a substantial increase in file size.

 ## How to contribute

 ### Ideas